 Typically, newer residences have smart home technology, possible solar energy/panels, oversized kitchens with contemporary touches, and more.

-Another advantage of building is that you are the first owner, and there are no hidden surprises — like mold in the basement, permanent foundation issues, or needing all new plumbing.
+Realtor Darren Robertson says another advantage of building is that you are the first owner, and there are no hidden surprises — like mold in the basement, permanent foundation issues, or needing all new plumbing.

 Other perks also include non-toxic materials and no other competing offers for your house.

 Building your real estate house from scratch does have a few downsides.

 For starters, your home may not be move-in ready in seven months.
 Generally, bad weather/non-ideal conditions and human error can add months to the entire process.

 Plus, the longer it takes to complete your home, the longer you have to stay with relatives or pay for a hotel room.
 So, not only does construction cost you more, but your related-expenses also go up.